Yixin Chen: Deep learning on graphs and time series

-Chen has made significant contributions to graph neural networks (GNNs).
-Chen and his students proposed one of the first graph convolution techniques that can learn a meaningful tensor representation from arbitrary graphs, and showed its deep connection to the Weisfeiler-Lehman algorithm.
-They are the first to apply GNNs to link prediction and matrix completion and achieved world record results.
+Chen and his students proposed DGCNN, one of the first graph convolution techniques that can learn a meaningful tensor representation from arbitrary graphs, and showed its deep connection to the Weisfeiler-Lehman algorithm.
+They applied GNNs to link prediction (in the well-known SEAL algorithm) and matrix completion and achieved record results.

 For time series classification, Chen advocated using a multi-scale convolutional neuronal network, also known as MCNN, citing its computational efficiency.
 He illustrated that MCNN brings out features at varying frequencies and scales by leveraging GPU computing, contrary to other frameworks that can only retract features at a single-time-scale.

-Deep learning for healthcare

-Chen studied deep learning, focusing on its implications on public healthcare systems.
-He and his collaborators suggested using a deep-learning model to predict the readmission pattern of hospital patients and proposed a model that utilizes both conventional statistical data via conclusive feature embedding and input from convolutional neural networks.
-This allows the end user to make use of local and temporal information along with the evaluation of overall trends.
-They also created a prediction model for 30-day postoperative mortality by using a deep-learning model and asserted that the deep-learning model could be highly efficient, especially if compared with oversimplified intraoperative data precisely due to its ability to detect real-time changes.
-He also proposed applying the deep learning model to manage electronic health records more efficiently.
-He further emphasized that the induction of the deep learning method would streamline the process of electroencephalogram, electrocardiography, genomics, and drug analysis precisely due to its unparalleled learning ability.